shortstheory/shortstheory.github.io/_posts/2023-02-20-pebble-cobbler.md

 ### Gear

-I am very happy with the choices I made with what I brought with me on this ride.
+I\'m very happy with the choices I made for what I brought with me on this ride.
 I took my Giant Revolt 2 and swapped out the stock pedals for Race Face Chester MTB pedals with Adidas 5.10 Freerider MTB shoes to go along with it.
 I also invested in padded cycling shorts and a jersey for this race.
 Even the choice of bottle cages turned out to be crucial, for many cyclists lost their water bottles after flying over bumps.
-I am also glad that my tires survived all the abuse without a puncture.
+I\'m also glad that my tires survived all the abuse without a puncture.
 Every bit of cycling gear I got with me made the journey a little bit easier and it all helped getting me across the finish line.

 ### Logistics